muncjack/tools/zoom/README.md

-This script is a script to manage  the install of zoom by integrating into the debian / ubuntu package manager.
+This of all this script is not afileated with zoom.us

+The script manage the install of zoom by integrating into the debian / ubuntu package manager.

-This scrip does not build the zoom package it on down loads it from zooms web site and create a local repo so apt can see it and noce if the is a new version and update as part of the default OS update.
+This script does not build the zoom package it on downloads it from zooms web site and create a local repo so apt can see it and noce if the is a new version and update as part of the default OS update.

+### why

+I was pained by the manual process to update zoom, I tried contacting and raised a ticket to suggest having a nice setup with a apt repo.
+But they started talking about universal installers (zoom does shine good bad ideas and maybe a security problem in the future ..), if zoom.us feel like you need some help setting up a repo feel free to ask :-)

 ### How Does it work?

-on the first run it will run the setup function which will
+On the first run it will run the setup function which will

 1. get the current gpg key from zoom.us web site and added it to the gpg key repo